davenquinn/nimble/README.md

 # Nimble

-`nimble` is a framework to improve the consistency of ground control for different sets of geospatial imagery.
+`nimble` is a small script to improve the consistency of ground control for different sets of geospatial imagery.
 Tie points between datasets are used to compute new affine transforms, which are applied using GDAL virtual rasters.